 When intubating, don’t hesitate to ask for help.
-Also, if you are experienced in infant airway management, unless time is critical, you should have a more experienced provider with you before you start in case of problems.
+Also, if you are inexperienced in infant airway management, unless time is critical, you should have a more experienced provider with you before you start in case of problems.
 Once hypoxia develops in an infant or small child during an airway emergency, the time before cardiovascular collapse is short.

 Let’s Look At Some Key Steps for Intubating An Infant